Ras Disha

 The dive

-Descend over the sandy bay floor and the fringing reef fades behind you as the first coral pinnacle materialises at 10 metres — a standalone bommie rising from white sand, its crevices busy with moray eels and octopuses.
+A sandy bay floor stretches ahead as you descend, the fringing reef fading behind as the first coral pinnacle materialises at 10 metres.
+Crevices in the bommie are busy with moray eels and octopuses.
 Swim to the largest pinnacle and find the tunnel entrance at 5 metres: a short passage stuffed with glassfish that part around you like a living curtain.
-Inside, lionfish hang motionless at the edges, waiting for prey to stray from the school.
-Cuttlefish tuck themselves into the pinnacle's interior — patient observers will count several, their skin rippling through colour shifts.
-Between the bommies, blue-spotted stingrays glide across the sand, and butterflyfish and angelfish work the hard coral.
-The main reef itself is a pleasant backdrop of coral gardens, but the pinnacles hold the encounters that keep divers coming back.
+Lionfish hang motionless at the edges.
+Cuttlefish tuck themselves into the pinnacle's interior, their skin cycling through colour shifts for patient observers.
+Between the bommies, blue-spotted stingrays glide across the sand, and butterflyfish work the hard coral alongside bannerfish and parrotfish.
+The main reef is a pleasant backdrop, but the pinnacles hold the encounters that matter.

 What makes it special

 Ras Clisha rewards patience over distance.
-The headland bay creates a natural shelter that keeps conditions calm when exposed sites along the Hurghada coast get cancelled, and that same shelter concentrates marine life around the pinnacles.
-The glassfish tunnel is the centrepiece — dense enough that visibility drops to arm's length inside the school before you emerge into clear water on the other side.
-But it is the critter hunting that distinguishes this site from Hurghada's more famous reefs.
+The headland creates a natural shelter that keeps conditions calm when exposed sites along the Hurghada coast get cancelled.
+That same shelter concentrates marine life around the pinnacles rather than dispersing it along a wall.
+The glassfish tunnel is the centrepiece.
+Visibility drops to arm's length inside the school before you emerge into clear water on the other side.
+But it is the critter hunting that sets this site apart from Hurghada's headline reefs.
 Pipefish camouflage against the coral, triggerfish patrol aggressively around their territories, and cuttlefish allow extended close observation if you approach slowly.
-This is a site where a 65-minute dive at 11 metres produces more memorable encounters than a deeper, shorter profile elsewhere.
+A 65-minute dive at 11 metres here produces more memorable encounters than a deeper, shorter profile elsewhere.

 Know before you go

-Seven dive centres operate at this site, and most include it on their southern Hurghada boat itineraries.
-The bay's shelter means it is rarely cancelled for weather — making it a reliable backup when northern sites face swell.
-Weighting deserves attention: the shallow depth and long dive times mean buoyancy control matters more than at deeper sites where you burn through a tank faster.
-A 3 mm suit is comfortable from May to November, stepping up to 5 mm in winter when water drops to 22 degrees.
-The site appears under both names — Ras Clisha and Ras Disha — on different operators' schedules, which can cause confusion when booking.
-They are the same place.
+Seven dive centres operate at this site on their southern Hurghada boat itineraries.
+The bay's shelter means it is rarely cancelled for weather.
+Buoyancy control matters more here than at deeper sites where you burn through a tank faster.
+A 3 mm suit is comfortable from May to November.
+Step up to 5 mm in winter when water drops to 22 degrees.
+The site appears under both names on different operators' schedules.
+Ras Clisha and Ras Disha are the same place.
+Bring a torch for exploring the cracks and caverns within the pinnacles.
+The boat ride is approximately 90 minutes from central Hurghada, so factor that into your day plan.

 Depth & Profile